-Established in 2005, Al Nibras International School is a school with a chequered history.
-Despite being by no means a new school, the previous owners appear to have struggled to make the investment in staff and resources necessary to raise standards beyond the Acceptable rating that the school has achieved for eleven years in a row - since inspections began.
+Established in 2005, Nibras International School (NIS) is a school with a chequered history.
+Despite being by no means a new school, the previous owners appear to have struggled to make the investment in staff and resources necessary to raise standards beyond the Acceptable rating that the school has achieved for twelve years in a row - since inspections began.

-The announcement that ISP - the International Schools Partnership - which currently educates 27,000 students in 8 countries, spanning locations as diverse as Mexico and Costa Rica, the USA, UK, Spain, Qatar and Malaysia, has taken over the school should at last mean that the necessary investment will take place.
-The Group employs 3,000 plus staff operating 34 schools with 8 different curricula.
+The announcement that ISP - the International Schools Partnership - which currently educates 45,000 students in 12 countries, spanning locations as diverse as Mexico and Costa Rica, the USA, UK, Spain, Qatar and Malaysia - had taken over the school should at last mean that the necessary investment will take place.
+The Group employs 7,000 plus staff operating 46 schools with 14 different curricula.

 In addition to Nibras International School, ISP also owns Reach British School and Aspen Heights British School in Abu Dhabi.
 It is also the organisation behind The Aquila School, which opened in Dubai in September 2018.
 The ability to call on key staff at other schools and to organise staff training and development workshops across all the UAE schools is a significant factor in raising teaching quality and retention of staff and has been an immediate focus of the new leadership.

 In June 2020, ISP announced that Dr Jay Teston would join NIS as the new Principal for the 2020 – 2021 academic year.
 Dr Teston has over 33 years of experience as an educator, with 25 of these years at schools in the USA.